Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-8-1-impl-index-for-polars-series.md

 }
 ```

 Do not afraid of the unsafe code, I would replace them all later on.
-The reason why I use a newtype instead of `Box<dyn MyValueTrait>` directly is the capacity of implementing traits:
+In compliance with 'Reinterprets the bits of a value of one type as another type' from the standard library, `std::mem::transmute` copies the bits from one source value into anther, and while newtype itself has the same size as the wrapped value, a `Box<dyn MyValueTrait>` can be regarded as a `MyValue`.
+This trick is applicable when `&T` wants to be presented as a `&U`, whom will be used later in the `index` function.
+The reason why I use a newtype instead of `Box<dyn MyValueTrait>` directly is the capacity of implementing traits (due to the orphan rule):

 ```rust
 impl From<bool> for MyValue {